 Wet n Wild’s statement said that they are part of a pilot program with 30 stores.
 From their statement, my understanding is that it’s a test program in a limited number of Watson’s stores in China meant to help see how sales go.

 There is a Cruelty-Free International pilot program for brands that are Leaping Bunny certified through Cruelty-Free International.
 The goal of this program is to help brands sell in mainland China and remain cruelty-free.
-Wet n Wild is not Leaping Bunny certified, however, so Wet n Wild would be able to take part in this program.
+Wet n Wild is not Leaping Bunny certified, however, so Wet n Wild would not be able to take part in this program.

 Brands that are currently included in this pilot program are Bulldog Skincare, Neal’s Yard Remedies, Seventh Heaven, Subtle Energies, Azena, and Brighter Beauty.
 These brands are Leaping Bunny certified through Cruelty-Free International.